natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Candid.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|Bofors L/60 Mark 3 (40 mm)}}

-The USS Candid has two 40mm Bofors cannons as its secondary armament, one on each side of the ship and located on the rear.
-This can be effectively used against lighter ships, like torpedo boats, and cause a lot of damage.
+The USS Candid has two 40 mm Bofors cannons as its secondary armament, one on each side of the ship and located at the rear.
+These can be used effectively against lighter ships, such as torpedo boats, and cause a lot of damage.

 * '''Universal:''' {{Annotation|AP-T|Armour-piercing tracer}}{{-}}{{Annotation|HEFI-T|High-explosive fragmentation incendiary tracer}}
 * '''40 mm HE clips:''' {{Annotation|HEFI-T|High-explosive fragmentation incendiary tracer}}{{-}}{{Annotation|HEFI-T|High-explosive fragmentation incendiary tracer}}{{-}}{{Annotation|HEFI-T|High-explosive fragmentation incendiary tracer}}{{-}}{{Annotation|AP-T|Armour-piercing tracer}}